jtgrassel/DHS_Image_Generation/README.md

     2. Another version of the image that makes the specified find image white named *"<save_name>-find.png"*
     3. A .json file that contains the input parameters and additional metadata named *"<save_name>.json"*

 3. `background` This section includes 3 inputs.
-The color, length, and height of the background image.
+The color, width, and height of the background image.
 A valid entry will be formatted as follows:
     ```json
     "background": {
         "color": "beige",